byee4/cellranger/README.md

 Singularity can import containers from other containers formats such as Docker.

-There are many more Bioinformatics contaimers available:
+There are many more Bioinformatics containers available:
  - [Singularity Hub](https://singularity-hub.org/)
  - [Bio Containers](https://biocontainers.pro/)
  - [Docker Hub](https://hub.docker.com/)